ghassencherni/mariadb_galera_cluster/README.md

 ## How to test the deploy :

    1. Connect to your target machine using SSH

    2. Check that you are able to connect to you Mariadb server: "mysql -u root -p$PASSWORD"

    3. Check that the backup directory is created: ls /opt/backup

    4. check that the cron job is created: cat /etc/cron.daily/mariadb-backup

+   5. check that your cluster is working properly:

+      - Connect to your databse and put the root pssword already difined : mysql -u root -p

+      - Run the sql command : SHOW STATUS LIKE 'wsrep_cluster_size';

+      => The expected Value is the number of servers added on your galera conf "wsrep_cluster_address" ( equal to 1 if you have only one node )

 ## Variables